Igor-ad/laravel_work_time/README.md

 ```
 {
+    "errors": {
-    "error": "machine ID 56 has not been used yet"
+        "machine": "machine ID 56 has not been used yet"
+    }
 }
 ```